-First of all let’s talk about that tune.
+Okay, first of all let’s talk about that tune.
 Very near the beginning of the film there is a sequence showing how perfect life is for the residents of Lego City and it is played out to a poppy song called ‘Everything is Awesome’.
-It is designed to be ironic, cheesy and annoying but they were playing with things they never should have touched.
-It is initially quite amusing but they have created a monster the power of which they could never have hoped to control.
-This tune is a hideous, poisonous, rampaging ear worm that is still boring through my brain eight hours after I left the cinema.
-If it has not gone by tomorrow morning I may never be able to forgive them and will probably be stabbing at my ears with a skewer just to make the terrible sounds in my head go away.
+It is designed to be ironic, cheesy and annoying but they were playing with powers they didn’t understand and could never hope to control.
+Yes, it is initially quite amusing but as it goes on you realise they have created a monster; a hideous, poisonous, rampaging ear worm that will bore through your brain until you are weeping for it to stop.

 but not for me.